For the purposes of rules promulgated by this agency in accordance with section 1347.15 of the Revised Code, the following definitions apply:

 Personal information systems of the Ohio department of job and family services (ODJFS) are managed on a "need-to-know" basis whereby the information owner determines the level of access required for an employee of the agency to fulfill his or her job duties.
 The determination of access to confidential personal information shall be approved by the employee's supervisor and the information owner before providing the employee with access to confidential personal information within a personal information system.
 The agency shall establish procedures for determining a revision to an employee's access to confidential personal information upon a change to that employee's job duties including, but not limited to, transfer or termination.
 Whenever an employee's job duties no longer require access to confidential personal information in a personal information system, the employee's access to confidential personal information shall be removed.

-Upon the signed written request of any individual for a list of confidential personal information about the individual maintained by ODJFS, ODJFS shall do all of the following:
+Upon the signed written request of any individual for confidential personal information that ODJFS maintains about the individual , ODJFS shall do all of the following:

-(a) Verify the identity of the individual by a method that provides safeguards commensurate with the risk associated with the confidential personal information.
+(a) Verify the identity of the individual by a method that provides safeguards commensurate with the risk associated with any unauthorized access to, or use or release of, confidential personal information.

 (b) Provide to the individual the confidential personal information that does not relate to an investigation about the individual or is otherwise not excluded from being released under Chapter 1347. of the Revised Code, or other federal/state laws or regulations.